Hitesh-Valecha/Ear_Biometric_System/README.md

 Enjoy the Project

-Make process in the biometric field and share around the globe open source
+Make progess in the biometric field and share around the globe open source

 Please don't use the project for commercial purposes It is made open source for academic purposes only